-Taxable Capacity of India (Bombay, 1924) summarizes the different estimates of per capita income:
+Taxable Capacity of India\ (Bombay, 1924), summarizes the different estimates of per capita income:

-Estimated by Relaxy ting to year Income per head
+Estimated by Relating to year.
+Income per head.

 Rs.

-Dadabhoy Naoroj i ••• c.
+Dadabhoy Naoroji c.
 1870 20

-Baring-Barbour 1882 27
+Baring-Barbour 1882 2 7

-Digby • • • 1 8 98-99 18.9
+Digby 1898-99 18.9

-Lord Curzon $\mathbf{c}.$ 1900 30
+Lord Curzon c.
+1900 30

-Digby THE STATE OF c.
+Digby c.
 1900 17.4

-Mr. Findlay Shiri 1911 50
+Mr. Findlay Shirras مريلا 1911 50

-The Hon'ble Sir 1 B. N. 1 Sarmat 9 1911 86
+The Hon'ble Sir B. N. Sarma† ME.
+1911 86

-Professor Shah C.S.
-19 21-22 46
+Professor Shah yrz; 1921-22 46

-An important index of the poverty of India is the total number of persons who pay the incometax.
+An important index of the poverty of India is the total number of persons who pay the income-tax.
 In reply to a question put in the Legislative Assembly on March 8, 1924, the Finance Member gave the total number of assessees in 1922-23 as 238,242 out of a population of about 240 millions.
 The minimum taxable annual income is Rs.
 2,000.
-Agriculturists pay land revenue and not income tax.
+Agriculturists pay Land Revenue and not Income Tax.

 Miss Mayo's economic conclusions are based on evidence of a queer description.
-Thus, speaking of the economic condition of the masses, she says on page 375 of her book:
+Thus speaking of the economic condition of the masses, she says on page 375 of her book:

 "As general circumstantial evidence of increased means, one sees the consumption by the peasants of non-essentials, once beyond their dreams.
-Thus, at the fair at Aligarh, in February, 1926, the turnover of cheap boots in one week amounted to £1,000, netting a profit of 20 per cent.
+Thus, at the fair at Aligarh, in February, 1926, the turnover of cheap boots in one week amounted to £1,000 netting a profit of 20 per cent.
 Boots, to the sort of people who snapped these up and put them on their own feet, were, twenty years ago, an unheard-of luxury.
-Big stocks of umbrellas, lamps, and gaily painted steel trunks were sold out and renewed over and over again, on the same occasion, the buyers being the ordinary cultivators.
+Big stocks of umbrellas, lamps, and gaily painted steel trunks were sold out and renewed over and over again on the same occasion, the buyers being the ordinary cultivators.
 Tea, cigarettes, matches, lanterns, buttons, pocket-knives, mirrors, gramophones, are articles of commerce with people who, fifteen years ago, bought nothing of the sort.
 The heavy third-class passenger traffic by rail is another evidence of money in hand.
-For, railway travel to the Indian peasant takes the place that the movie fills in America.
-In 1924-25, 581,804,000 third-class railway travellers. as against 1,246,000 of the first-class, proved the presence of money to spare in the peasants' possession.
+For railway travel, to the Indian peasant, takes the place that the movie fills in America.
+In 1924-25, 581,804,000 third-class railway travellers as against 1,246,000 of the first-class, proved the presence of money to spare in the peasants' possession.
 'Where are they all going?'
-I repeatedly asked, watching the crowds packing into the third-class carriages.
+I repeatedly asked, watching the crowds packing into the thirdclass carriages.